Distinguished Service Cross (Australia)

 The Distinguished Service Cross (DSC) is a military decoration awarded to personnel of the Australian Defence Force.
 It is awarded for distinguished command and leadership in warlike operations.
-They are made by the governor-general of Australia on the advice of the minister for Defence.
+They are awarded by the governor-general of Australia on the advice of the minister for Defence.
 The DSC was introduced in 1991 and is the highest distinguished service decoration in the Australian Honours System.
 Recipients of the Distinguished Service Cross are entitled to use the post-nominal letters "DSC".
 Since its inception 273 awards have been made—which includes eight bars and one second bar.

 Government allowance

 The Government of Australia may grant an allowance to veterans or serving members of the Australian Defence Force who have been awarded the Distinguished Service Cross, or other awards for gallantry.
 In November 2007, this allowance was A$2.10 per fortnight.

 Description

 The Distinguished Service Cross is described as: "...a modified Maltese Cross of nickel silver ensigned with the Crown of St Edward.
 The obverse bears a Federation Star surmounted on a disc of flames.
 The medal has a nickel-silver suspender bar.
 The medal ribbon has a central ochre-red stripe surrounded by narrower silver-blue stripes."